 1. About twenty protein foods are allowed on this diet: Lamb, chicken, sardines, roasted almond butter, roasted tahini (also called roasted sesame butter) or some hummus, goat, turkey, and egg.
 Wild game is also good, except for buffalo and bison, which are not as good.

 As a rule, fast oxidizers do better with more fatty meats such as lamb, chicken or turkey legs, chicken or turkey thighs and a little beef.
 You can have full-fat cream cheese or full fat yogurt.
-Eat less chicken or turkey breast, which are cuts of meat that are much lower in fat.
+Eat less chicken breast or turkey breast, which are cuts of meat that are much lower in fat.

 3. Fresh.
 Preferably eat all meats fresh, not frozen.
 Avoid sausages, turkey bacon, all pig products, bratwurst, hot dogs, bologna, salami and other processed meats, even all-natural ones.
 Most of them contain added chemicals.

 4. Portion size.
 Portions of protein foods for most adults should be 4 to 5 ounces only.
 Fast oxidizers should have about 10% of their diet as protein.

 5. Cooking.
 Cook all protein foods.
-The exceptions are cheese, yogurt or kefir, and these should be eaten raw.
+The exceptions are cheese, yogurt or kefir, and these should preferably be eaten raw.

-Crock pots, steaming, and stir-frying are good cooking methods.
+Pressure-cooking, crock pots and steaming are good cooking methods.
 Do not overcook meats.
-Cook them no longer than 1 hour, generally.
-An exception is cooking a whole turkey or other large piece of meat.
+Generally, cook them no longer than 1 hour.
+The only exception is cooking a whole turkey or other large piece of meat.